AlexHeyman/Cell2D/README.md

-Cell2D is a 2D game development library built around Slick2D.
+Cell2D is a 2D game development library based on Slick2D.